Friends of the Lower Suwannee & Cedar Keys National Wildlife Refuges

 Fascinating archaeological trail with interpretive panels.

-Explore the isolated wonders of the Refuges–some are only accessible by paddling.
-The trails are listed north to south.
+Some of the wonders of the Refuges are best explored by paddling.
+The paddling trails below are listed north to south.
 Click the links below for more information and downloads for each paddle.

 3 mi.